ShingHuuu/hrmm4ET/README.md

 ### Training

 `main.py` is the primary script for training and evaluating models.
-It starts from `hrmm/train_*.sh`.
+It starts from bash command `hrmm/train_*.sh`.

 ```bash
 $ cd hrmm